-1. The Director and Youth Services Coordinator shall give six (6) weeks' notice of resignation.
+1. For the orderly operation of the Library, the Director and Youth Services Coordinator shall give six (6) weeks' notice of resignation.
 Other staff shall give two (2) weeks' notice of resignation.
+Timely notice of resignation is required to be paid for accrued vacation time.